 Prior to her tenure at the Alliance, Lappin was elected to serve two terms in the New York City Council, representing the Upper East Side, East Midtown, and Roosevelt Island, and was praised by the New York Times for her “steely resolve, dedication, and energy.”
 She played a key role in bringing the Cornell-Technion Applied Science and Engineering Campus to Roosevelt Island, oversaw the approval of over 20,000 new public school seats citywide, helped keep 100 senior centers from closing, expanded the city’s recycling efforts, and spearheaded the successful development of four new waterfront parks.
 And, as Co-Chair of the Women’s Caucus, she authored a nationally recognized, landmark bill to protect women’s health and reproductive rights.

 The Aspen Institute, a renowned international think tank, selected Jessica as a Rodel Fellow in 2011.
 The Rodel program is focused on transcending political partisanship and addressing overarching questions of leadership and effective governance.

-She also serves on the boards of the FDR Memorial and Four Freedoms Park, Battery Conservancy, Women’s Forum, International Downtown Association, and the American Skin Association.
+She also serves on the boards of the FDR Memorial and Four Freedoms Park, Battery Conservancy, Women’s Forum, International Downtown Association, the NYC BID Association and the American Skin Association.
 She sits on the Executive Committee of NYC & Company, New York City’s tourism agency, the Steering Committee of the Association for a Better New York (ABNY), and is an Ex Officio board member of the “people’s theater” founded in 1943 by Mayor Fiorello Laguardia, New York City Center.